-None of these two drones where found on auto-search.
+None of these two drones were found on auto-search.
 Even if the signal from the drones was found, it skipped it over till it searched all the available channels and bands.
-Anyway, you can set the right channel on manual mode in just few seconds.
+Anyway, you can set the right channel on manual mode in just a few seconds.

 Looking for the first time into the goggles, I said WOW.
 Thanks to the full HD screen, the EV900 has the best image quality of all FPV goggles I reviewed.
 No visible pixels, the colors are vibrant and the screen is very bright.

 The reception quality (FPV range) is widely dependent on the VTX’s broadcast power and VTX antenna type.
 While together with the M80S (with 25mW VTX) I got a stable signal from as far as 100 meters, with the HolyBro Kopis 1 (VTX set to 600mW) FPV range was more than I will ever need from a racing quad.

 I almost forgot to mention that as input for the screen you can toggle between HDMI, RF-A, RF-B, Diversity, or Analogue.
 No PIP feature, if you ask.